nextrevision/puppet-automysqlbackup/README.md

-# Puppet module: automysqlbackup - README
+# automysqlbackup Module for Puppet

 ## Intro